joelparkerhenderson/issues/TEMPLATE.md

 Relevant background information, such as prior similar issues, or reports, or references, etc.

+## Investigations (Ix)

+What we're doing to research the issue, such as the steps we're taking, or tests we're trying, etc.

 ## Diagnosis (Dx)

-What is going wrong under the surface, such as the root causes, or cascading causes, etc.
+What is going wrong under the surface, such as any root causes, or cascading causes, etc.

+## Treatments (Tx)

+What we're doing to make it better, such as action items, to do lists, mitigations, etc.

 ## Prognosis (Px)

 What is the prediction, such as a forecast, potential outcomes, changes in effects, etc.

-## Fracture (Fx)

-What's broken, such as a failed part, or crashed application, or stuck process, etc.

-## Treatment (Tx)

-What we're doing to make it better, such as action items, to do lists, mitigations, etc.